 A. By IMF Board decision, all FSAPs are required to be associated with an AML-CFT assessment conducted either by the IMF’s Legal Department or by FATF or a FATF-style regional body.
 The AML-CFT assessment does not need to take place at the same time as the FSAP (indeed it very rarely does).
 It may take place separately within a three-year window around the FSAP mission.
 In other words, either an AML-CFT assessment must have taken place within 18 months prior to the FSAP mission (in which case a summary of its findings is reported in the FSSA), or the authorities must have firm plans to undertake one within 18 months after the FSAP mission.
 If either of these conditions is met, the requirement that every FSAP be associated with an AML-CFT assessment is deemed to be satisfied.

-A. Since the FSAP was launched in 1999, after the Asian crisis, around 140 countries have completed the program (many more than once), and more than 25 are currently under way or in the pipeline.
+A. Since the FSAP was launched in 1999, after the Asian crisis, 142 countries have completed the program (many more than once).
 In a recent survey, three-quarters of respondents indicated that they were satisfied or very satisfied with the overall usefulness of the FSAPs.
 Following the recent crisis, demand has risen, and the G-20 countries have made a commitment to undergo an assessment under the program every five years.

 A. Any country can request an FSAP assessment, whether or not it is borrowing from the Bank or the Fund.
-As of September 2010, 25 jurisdictions with financial sectors that have the greatest impact on global financial stability—or “systemically important” financial sectors— are required to undergo in-depth reviews of their financial health by the Fund every five years in the context of Fund surveillance under Article IV of the Fund’s Articles.
-This integrates the stability assessments under this previously fully voluntary program into the Fund’s surveillance of the world’s top 25 financial sectors (see below).
+In September 2010, the IMF Board decided that 25 jurisdictions with financial sectors that have the greatest impact on global financial stability—or “systemically important” financial sectors— should undergo in-depth reviews of their financial health by the Fund every five years in the context of Fund surveillance under Article IV of the Fund’s Articles.
+This integrates the stability assessments under this previously fully voluntary program into the Fund’s surveillance of the world’s top financial sectors.
+In December 2013, the list of systemically important financial sectors was expanded from 25 to 29 jurisdictions.
+The methodology for determining jurisdictions with systemically important financial sectors emphasizes interconnectedness among financial sectors; takes into consideration the potential for price contagion across financial sectors; and adheres to principles of relevance, transparency, and even-handedness.
+Both the list of jurisdictions and the methodology for assessing systemic importance will continue to be reviewed periodically.

 A. The IMF Executive Board has established prioritization criteria, which include: (i) the systemic importance of the country; (ii) macroeconomic or financial vulnerabilities; (iii) major reform programs that might benefit from a comprehensive financial sector assessment; and (iv) features of the exchange rate and monetary policy regime that make the financial system more vulnerable.
 These criteria are applied to prioritize all country requests, including those by the G-20 (except for those countries for which stability assessments under the FSAP are a mandatory part of surveillance, which take priority).
 Maintaining a balance across regions and different levels of financial sector development is also important.